grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 # Using Google Cloud Monitoring in Grafana

 Grafana ships with built-in support for Google Cloud Monitoring.
-Just add it as a data source and you are ready to build dashboards for your Google Cloud Monitoring metrics.
-Refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Add it as a data source to build dashboards for your Google Cloud Monitoring metrics.
+For instructions on how to add a data source, refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}).
 Only users with the organization admin role can add data sources.

 > **Note** Before Grafana v7.1, Google Cloud Monitoring was referred to as Google Stackdriver.